- Sea Adventurer

 In the afternoon, visit Qilaqitsoq where five Greenland mummies were discovered in 1972.
 Four women and a child are thought to have drowned and remained buried in a dry and cool cave for the last 600-700 years.
 The mummified remains are kept in Nuuk, the capital of Greenland.

 Baffin Bay is technically a sea not a bay; it is an extension of the Arctic Ocean, the massive body of water that separates Canada from Greenland.
 As the ship sails westward, be on the lookout for icebergs and seabirds gliding on the wing, and whales in the water below.

 In the Maxwell Bay region of Devon Island, hike and cruise by Zodiac to visit a Thule site, where the ancestors of the Inuit lived.
 Watch for wildlife at Dundas Harbour as walrus and musk ox inhabit the area.
 The abandoned settlement was once a Royal Canadian Mounted Police depot.
-This depot is still considered active, as every year a detail of Mounties arrives to tend the graves of their fallen comrades.

 Just offshore at the western end of Devon Island is Beechey Island.
 There, on a stony beach, stand three grave markers; solemn reminders of the lives lost during Sir John Franklin’s search for the Northwest Passage.
 Upon approach to Beechey Island, be treated to presentations about Franklin and his expedition.
 Radstock Bay has an impressive archaeological site and is beside Caswell Towers, used as a polar bear observation point.